 Some of the places and charities that may be able to provide you with groceries, free food, and information on programs include Thrift United Methodist Church Food Pantry ((704) 392-9807), Food Pantry - Saint Paul Baptist Church ((704) 334-5309), Liberty Baptist Church Food Pantry ((704) 399-0142), Loaves & Fishes @ Calvary United Methodist Church ((704) 523-4333) and Community Service Center - Berean Seventh Day Adventist Church ((704) 377-4741).

 While those are many of the leading pantries in the Charlotte North Carolina region, a few dozen other soup kitchens and food bank centers operate across Mecklenburg County.
 While hours may be limited, as well as the amount of food they can provide, they can be an effective resource.
-Find additional Mecklenburg County food pantries.
+Find additional Mecklenburg County free food p

 While Housing - United Family Services (phone (704) 332-9034) does not provide cash assistance, they partner with other local non-profits and charities that may be able to.
 They can refer people to local charities and agencies, and are a great place to turn to for advice and information.